acbart/acbart.github.io/lessons/abstraction_corgis.md

 Content:

+* **Hook**: First slide is a Corgi surfing on a "tidal wave of data".
+Here's a chance to connect real world uses of data - either locally or in the world at large.
+  * Self-driving cars use data from their environment to figure out what to do next
+  * Facebook and other social media use user data to target ads
+  * Scientists collect weather data to make forecasts
+  * Teachers collect grades to figure out weaknesses in their teaching
 * **Hook**: Show a slide with all the CORGIS datasets' icons.
 Then, tell students that we're going to be looking at a big collection of data today, and ask them to start thinking about what they seem personally interested in.
 Ideally, students should be attracted to the colorful pictures involving cute CORGIS and find things that they think sounds interesting.
 * Inform students that we will be analyzing data abstractions and making visualizations to answer real questions.
 * Remind students about the definition of a data abstraction: a representation of reality with details removed.